The0zzy/BF2042-Portal-Extensions/CONTRIBUTE.md

 ## Project Overview

-**BF Portal Extension** is a browser extension that adds advanced functionality to Battlefield Portal across multiple game titles.
+**BF Portal Extension** is a browser extension that adds advanced functionality to the Battlefield Portal Website.
 It provides features like:

 -   Documentation access and code clipboard operations
 -   Block manipulation (expand/collapse, comments, layout changes)
 -   Import/Export capabilities (JSON, SVG, PNG)
 -   Multi-block selection and management
 -   Plugin system for extensibility

 As of v2.0.0, the project uses a **split architecture**:

 -   **Browser Extension**: Minimal functionality, loads a Web Extension
 -   **Web Extension**: Provides core functionality and manages plugins
 -   **Plugin System**: Third-party plugins extend functionality

 The extension is distributed across multiple game titles' Portal editors and available on:

 -   Chrome Web Store
 -   Edge Addons
 -   Mozilla Addons
 -   Manual installation (GitHub releases)

 ---

+## Loading flow: Browser extension → Web extension → Plugins

+The project uses a small handshake and script-injection flow so the lightweight browser extension can select and load the larger web extension bundle at runtime.
+Below is a concise, actionable summary contributors should follow when working on extension/plugin loading.

+-   Browser extension bootstrap (`src/browser/extension/app.js`):

+    -   Reads stored config (manifest URL + selected version) from `chrome.storage` or extension storage.
+    -   Injects the web bootstrap script at `/web/app.js` into the page (`injectScript("/web/app.js")`).
+    -   Dispatches a DOM event (`bf-portal-extension-init`) that the web bootstrap listens for to request the selected manifest and version.

+-   Web bootstrap (`src/browser/web/app.js`):

+    -   Listens for the `bf-portal-extension-init` event and responds with an object containing `version` and `manifest` (the selected manifest entry supplied by the browser extension).
+    -   Waits for Blockly block definitions to be available, then appends a `<script src="${manifest.url}">` to `document.body` to load the full web extension bundle.

+-   Web extension bundle (compiled TypeScript, entry `src/web/App.ts`):

+    -   Initializes `BF2042Portal.*` runtime objects and calls `Extensions.init()` and other startup routines.
+    -   Passes startup data into the plugin system: see the call in `src/web/Extensions.ts` where `pluginInit({ ..., pluginManager: BF2042Portal.Startup.getManifest().pluginManager })` is invoked.
+That `pluginManager` property is read from the selected extension manifest.

+-   Plugin system (`src/web/Plugins.ts`):
+    -   The web core exposes a `Plugins.init(data)` API.
+If `data.pluginManager` exists the core will call `loadPluginManager(...)`.
+    -   The plugin manager itself is loaded as a plugin: the core creates a `BasePlugin` entry with id `plugin-manager` and injects a `<script>` tag for `pluginManager.baseUrl + pluginManager.main`.
+    -   Each plugin is represented by a `BasePlugin` that provides convenience API methods (e.g., `getSelectedBlocks()`, `getMouseCoords()`, `registerMenu()`, etc.).
+When the plugin's script `load` event fires, the core calls `plugin.initializeWorkspace()`.

+Key consequences and contributor guidance:

+-   The plugin manager is not baked into the core runtime — it is a plugin that the web extension will automatically load when `pluginManager` is present in the manifest.
+In other words: the core provides the hook and loader; the plugin manager is an external plugin loaded through that hook.
+-   Plugin manifests (the small JSON files that describe a plugin) should follow the project's `PluginManifest` shape: `id`, `main`, optional `loadAsModule`, etc. See `src/web/Plugins.ts` for the exact interface used at runtime.
+-   To change which plugin manager is loaded, update the browser extension manifest/selected manifest entry (the extension stores per-version manifest entries via the options UI).
+The manifest's `pluginManager` field should provide `baseUrl` and `main` (or a fully-qualified `main` file under `baseUrl`).
+-   For local testing, use the existing local server workflow (`npm run dev:server`) and point the browser extension options to the local `dist`/plugin manifest (or host plugin files via `localhost`).

 ## Project Structure